fpigeonjr/frank-pigeon-blog/content/pages/uses/index.md

 ## Other

-I use [Google Keep][keep] for my daily todos and started journaling in a private repo in Github.
+I use [Apple Notes][keep] for my daily todos and started journaling in a private repo in Github.

 I use Github for project management tasks for any given project.